transparencyint/CGIP/documentation/architecture-frontend.md

 This router maps the "empty" route to the method "home", which is then executed.

-But let's look at a more complex router:
+But let's look at a more complex route:

     (...)
     routes: {